roman-milk/roman-milk.github.io/heaven-incest-TalkMan.md

  I picked up my clothes and walked out of my sister's room, put my clothes back on in the hallway and headed back down to watch some television in the living room.
 About ten minutes later, Cindy walked in - her little garden adventure over - and headed upstairs to take a shower and put on some new clothes.
 Dad came down five minutes later and joined me in front of the TV.
 Roughly half an hour later, the four of us were all sitting at the dinner table, enjoying mom's cooking and talking and laughing as if we were a normal family.

  Well, in Heaven we probably were...
-Report_Story #1